 In a newly published study, astronomers reveal that the two giant stars in binary system Epsilon Lupi have magnetic fields.

-Mr Shultz is a member of the Binarity and Magnetic Interactions in various classes of Stars – BinaMIcS – consortium led by Dr Evelyne Alecian of the University of Grenoble in France.
-The collaboration is studying the magnetic properties of close binary stars, and Mr Shultz made the discovery using the Canada-France-Hawaii Telescope on Mauna Kea, Hawaii.
+Mr. Shultz is a member of the Binarity and Magnetic Interactions in various classes of Stars – BinaMIcS – a consortium led by Dr. Evelyne Alecian of the University of Grenoble in France.
+The collaboration is studying the magnetic properties of close binary stars, and Mr. Shultz made the discovery using the Canada-France-Hawaii Telescope on Mauna Kea, Hawaii.

 Epsilon Lupi is the fourth brightest star system in the southern constellation of Lupus.
-The pair of stars is about 500 light years away, are both blue in color, each have between 7 and 8 times the mass of the Sun, and combined together the pair is around 6000 times as luminous as the Sun.
+The pair of stars is about 500 light-years away, are both blue in color, each has between 7 and 8 times the mass of the Sun, and combined together the pair is around 6000 times as luminous as the Sun.
 Astronomers have known for many years that Epsilon Lupi is a binary system, but had no idea that the two giant stars had magnetic fields.

 Shultz comments: “The origin of magnetism amongst massive stars is something of a mystery and this discovery may help to shed some light on the question of why any of these stars have magnetic fields.”

 In cool stars, such as the Sun, magnetic fields are generated by “dynamos” powered by strong convection in the outer layers of the star, where hot material rises, cools, and falls back.
 But there is essentially no convection in the envelopes of massive stars, so there is no support for a magnetic dynamo.
 Nevertheless, approximately 10% of massive stars have strong magnetic fields.

 Two explanations have been proposed for their origin, both variants on the idea of a so-called “fossil” magnetic field, a field generated at some point in the star’s past and then locked into the star’s surface.